McSido/oth-chain/README.md

 ## Blockchains

 As part of this project different Blockchains have been implemented.
-They all follow the pattern: [Header|Transaction], in which the header usually contains information such as version/index/timestamp/previous_hash/root_hash and the transactions information about the sender/receiver as well as a signature for the transaction.
+They all follow the pattern: [Header|List of Transactions], in which the header usually contains information such as version/index/timestamp/previous_hash/root_hash and the transactions contain information about the sender/receiver as well as a signature for the transaction.

 The inheritance is as follows: